 Not that I'm doing anything wrong.

-I know a talk show host, by the way, they could be on their case, uh, but that's a different story for a different day.
+I know a talk show host, by the way, they could be on their case, but that's a different story for a different day.

 But anyway, so it's nine pages.

-Uh the secret operative who Bill and Hillary hired to hide the scandals, the Clinton's open marriage, uh hookers, tragic lovers, lies and spies, dirty tricks, shocking bribes to journalists who quote knew too much.
+The headline is revealed at last, the bombshell proof that Hillary silenced Bill's sex victims, the secret operative who Bill and Hillary hired to hide the scandals, the Clintons' open marriage, hookers, tragic lovers, lies and spies, dirty tricks, shocking bribes to journalists who, quote, knew too much.

 And for the first time, he is now breaking his silence.

-Mr. Fixit's name is Jeff Rovin.
+Mr. Fixett's name is Jeff Roven.

 He was on Hannity last night.

-He joins us, as well as Dylan Howard, and Dylan, of course, is the content officer and vice president of AMI, which is the parent company of the National Inquirer.
+And Dylan, of course, is the content officer and vice president of AMI, which is the parent company of the National Enquirer.

 Mr. Roven, tell us your story.

-Well, I was doing celebrity interviews, and uh that put me in uh in contact with somebody who was very close to the Clintons, and uh the Clintons engaged me to uh help you know, to basically bury stories that were not favorable.
+Well, I was doing celebrity interviews, and that put me in contact with somebody who was very close to the Clintons.

-Okay, so tell us how you how you got hooked up with the Clintons, and tell us specifically what you did, because the headline is proof that Hillary silenced Bill's sex victims.
+Okay, so tell us how you got hooked up with the Clintons and tell us specifically what you did.

 What I did was listen for stories coming out of the tabloids.